Wisting Oil Field and Barents Sea

 More Danger on the Horizon for Millions of Arctic Animals

 Wisting lies dangerously close to the island and nature reserve Bjørnøya (Bear Island).
-This rocky and barren landscape rises out of the rough sea 185 km (115 mi) northwest of the Wisting oil field.
-Some of the biggest bird colonies in the world live on the steep cliffs on the southern tip of Bear Island.
+This rocky and barren landscape rises out of the rough sea 185 km (115 mi) northwest of the Wisting oil field.14651 Some of the biggest bird colonies in the world live on the steep cliffs on the southern tip of Bear Island.
 Every year, more than a million seabirds build their nests here.
 Common guillemots, Brünnich’s guillemots, little auks, black-legged kittiwakes, Northern fulmars and glaucous gulls are the most common.

-Throughout the summer, other birds, like the colorful Atlantic puffins, the great northern Divers, the critically endangered razorbills and many, many others come to the Bear Island cliffs.
+Throughout the summer, other birds, like the colorful Atlantic puffins, the great northern divers, the critically endangered razorbills and many, many others come to the Bear Island cliffs.
 Also others, like the pink footed geese, barnacle geese and brent geese make a stopover on Bear Island when they fly south in autumn.
 Arctic foxes live on the flatter parts of the island.
 In the surrounding waters, seals, white-beaked dolphins, minke whales and walruses live off the abundant fish.

 Both birds and mammals pass the Wisting field in their search for food or on their way south for the winter.
 When the time for their migration comes, the common guillemots leave Bear Island.
 The newly hatched young birds cannot fly yet.
 So, the fathers undertake a dangerous journey when they swim with their young to their winter hide-out.
 They swim for 3 weeks.
 On their way, they pass the Wisting oil reserves.
 If the oil companies cause a leak at the Wisting oil field, these common guillemots will be the first to die.
 Fin whales and humpback whales also regularly swim by the Wisting oil field.
 In case of an oil spill, these intelligent animals will also become sick or die.

 Bear Island is not the only unique ecosystem in the Barents Sea.
 The Marginal Ice Zone is another one of the Barents Sea’s treasures.
 All kinds of different animals, plants and algae live there.
 The Marginal Ice Zone changes with the weather and the seasons.
 It consists of floating ice and open sea.
 The further north you go, the sea becomes less open and the ice denser.
 While some of the ice melts in the summer, the ice zone expands south during the winter months.
 At its nearest point, the Marginal Ice Zone starts 125 km (78 mi) from the Wisting oil reserve.
 The zone’s combination of different types of ice and deep and shallow waters creates a flourishing Arctic ecosystem.
 Numerous smaller and bigger animals and plants depend on it.
 Fish feed off plankton and algae from the ice, and polar bears move across the ice when they hunt.
-Seals leave their babies on the ice until they can swim.
+Baby seals live on the ice until they can swim.

 Risking it All for an Energy Source of the Past